snairdesai/COVID-19/data/README.md

 The data folder contains all the raw, temporary, and final data files used for analysis (as well as files which have been pulled, but not yet integrated into the analysis).
-For a more detailed explanation of the data and its usage, see the "Data" and "Empirical Specification" sections of the [NBER Working Paper](https://www.nber.org/papers/w27185).
+The sample consists of the set of emerging market and advanced economies as specified by the International Monetary Fund and Morgan Stanley's Capital Index.
+For a more detailed explanation of the data, the sample, and its usage, see the "Data" and "Empirical Specification" sections of the [NBER Working Paper](https://www.nber.org/papers/w27185).

 *Note that all COVID-related variables (cases, mortality, etc.) are only available from the start of the Hopkins data, on January 23rd, 2020; while the Oxford government data begins on January 1, 2020.*